jeeb/avisynth/distrib/Readme/readme_history.txt

       2 - touch
   - from plugin writer's point of view:
-    - new field in internal VideoFrame struct: avsmap, type is AVSMap* which is basically a reference counting struct for holding array of variants
+    - new field in internal VideoFrame struct: properties, type is AVSMap* which is basically a reference counting struct for holding array of variants
     - frame property passing along the filter chain
       If your filter is not an in-place one (works with NewVideoFrame instead of MakeWritable) then you have to pass properties programatically by using a new version of env->NewVideoFrame: NewVideoFrameP.